cps333/python-cx_Oracle/doc/src/connection.rst

     The exit point for the connection as a context manager.
-The default (but deprecated) behavior is to roll back the transaction in the event of an exception and to commit it otherwise.
+The default (but deprecated) behavior is to roll back the transaction in the event of an exception and to commit it otherwise, and then leave the connection open.
 If the value of `cx_Oracle.__future__.ctx_mgr_close` is set to True, however, the connection is closed instead.
 In cx_Oracle 7, this will become the default behaviour.